bkVBC/pyinstaller-action-windows/README.md

 # PyInstaller-Action-Windows

+Fork of the PyInstaller-Action-windows that uses a different docker image containing python 3.10.

 Github Action for building executables with PyInstaller

 To build your application, you need to specify where your source code is via the `path` argument, this defaults to `src`.